Kano (Mortal Kombat): Development and design

 Kano leads the Black Dragon crime syndicate and utilizes his cybernetic laser eye and knives as primary tools for combat.
-Originally represented as a Japanese-born American, his nationality was retconned to Australian in Mortal Kombat vs. DC Universe (2008), influenced by Trevor Goddard's cockney British accent but misinterpreted as an Australian accent in the 1995 Mortal Kombat film.
+Originally represented as a Japanese-born American, his nationality was retconned to Australian in Mortal Kombat vs. DC Universe (2008), influenced by Trevor Goddard's Cockney English accent but misinterpreted as an Australian accent in the 1995 Mortal Kombat film.
 Kano conceals the injured side of his face with a metal plate, an injury attributed to fellow character Jax.
 For the first live-action adaptation, American filmmaker Lawrence Kasanoff cited Schwarzenegger's Terminator as an influence for redesigning Kano.
 However, during a set visit by school children, one child became upset at the redesign and insisted that Kano retain his uniqueness.
 Recognizing the audience's attachment to the character, Kasanoff's team reinstated Kano's appearance.
 In the 2011 web series Mortal Kombat: Legacy, English actor Darren Shahlavi played Kano.
 In Mortal Kombat X (2015), Kano's enhancements expanded beyond his cybernetic eye to include a cybernetic heart.
 Kano was redesigned for the 2022 animated film Mortal Kombat Legends: Snow Blind, featuring a mohawk hairstyle, a white beard, and the title "King Kano".

 For the 2021 Mortal Kombat reboot film, Australian actor Josh Lawson portrayed Kano, with director Simon McQuoid balancing his comic relief role with the film's serious tone.
 McQuoid explained that Kano, along with the original character Cole Young, served as an entry point to explain the franchise's supernatural lore to the audience.
 Lawson described his interpretation of Kano as both immature and passionate, mixing his violent nature with humor, mentioning his catchphrase "Kano wins!" that was improvised during filming.
 Lawson ensured Kano's personality remained faithful to his original characterization.
 Before Lawson's casting, another Australian actor, Joel Edgerton, was strongly considered by filmmaker James Wan to portray Kano.
 Kano's usual physical appearance has also been modified in this film: he lacks the metallic mask to cover his cybernetic eye, instead having scars around it, and he is depicted in less revealing attire.
-Lawson reprised the role for the sequel Mortal Kombat 2 (2025), revealing that Kano experiences crucial character development shaped by his death in the prequel, marking a turning point that leads to "Kano 2.0" with altered motivations.
+Lawson reprised the role for the sequel Mortal Kombat II (2026), revealing that Kano experiences crucial character development shaped by his death in the prequel, marking a turning point that leads to "Kano 2.0" with altered motivations.